BurakDorman/Bright-Union-Discord-Bot/README.md

 # BrightUnionAssistant
-Discord JS bot which offers assistance.
+Discord JS bot which is offer assistance.